JuntaoLiu01/AIMv6/doc/fs.md

   major number statically.
 This requires that all the device files created in the root file system should be coupled to the kernel.
 Usually, a script called `MAKEDEV` does the job during system installation or first boot.
-  * In AIMv6, we follow this solution, since it's the simplest one.
+  * In AIMv6, we follow this solution, since it's the simplest one.  `rootdev` in our system therefore is the device identifier hardwired in the kernel identifying the root hard disk partition.
 * More pioneering clones such as FreeBSD, Solaris, and old Linux, create the device nodes inside a particular memory region, which is then exposed as a file system to outside world.
 The file system is usually called `devfs`.